kolan72/PoliNorError.Extensions.Http/samples/Intro/README.md

 Service, that uses `HttpClient` (`AskCatService`) is placed in the 'Shared' project.
 It handles the `HttpPolicyResultException` exception, if it occurs, in the `GetCatFactAsync` method.

 To mimic transient errors, uri is randomized and the `HandlerThatMakesTransientErrorFrom404` handler is used to randomly generate one of the transient errors.
-To beautify the console output, the 'Spectre.Console', 'vertical-spectreconsolelogger' nuget packages is used.
+To beautify the console output, the 'Spectre.Console', 'vertical-spectreconsolelogger' nuget packages are used.
 To simplify exception output, minimal console options provided by the `vertical-spectreconsolelogger' package are used.
 The joke samples use cat-friendly service https://catfact.ninja/ .
 The cat in the photo is real, but the photo has been processed by AI.